 Pull the zipper teeth open with your fingers so the zipper is completely open.
 Turn your cushion over right side out.

 We cut open our old cushion and reused the foam that was inside.
-If you’re starting from scratch, you can use polyurethane foam or Poly-Fil Nu Foam for your cushion insert.
+If you’re starting from scratch, you can use polyurethane foam for your cushion insert.

 We wanted to make our new cushion fuller than the previous, so we wrapped our existing foam in new polyester batting.
 We just wrapped the batting around the cushion like a book jacket on three sides and cut off the excess batting.